CoderJoeW/CSVAnalyzerPro/README.md

 [Issues](https://github.com/flaminggenius/CSVAnalyzerPro/issues)
 ---------------------

-If you find a bug,glitch, or experience a crash please [open a new issue](https://github.com/flaminggenius/CSVAnalyzerPro/issues) so that we can take care of it asap
+If you find a bug, glitch, or experience a crash please [open a new issue](https://github.com/flaminggenius/CSVAnalyzerPro/issues) so that we can take care of it ASAP

 Contributing
 ------------